mjehrhart/ffind/README.md

 ## Examples

 Basic usage.
 This will search the home directory, minus the Photos Library.photoslibrary.
 The user's Photos Library is ignored by default as are hidden files.
-You can select a flag to include Photos Library and hidden files.
+You can set a flag to include Photos Library(-p) and hidden files(-h).
 ```
 ff minty
 ```

-To perform a search in the current directory, add '.' to the command.
+To perform a search in the current working directory add '.' at the end of the command.
 ```
 ff minty .
 ```

-You can search by file type as well.
-This helps especially useful when working with large data sets or images.
+Also, you can search by file type.
+This is especially useful when working with large data sets or images.

 Search by media type.
     All => 0